MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/index.md

 ---
 title: Bing Maps REST Services | Microsoft Docs
-description: The Bing Maps REST Services API provides a REST interface to perform tasks related to maps and routes. ms.custom: ms.date: 11/05/2021 ms.reviewer:
+description: The overview page for the Bing Maps REST Services section with links to articles that describe how to perform tasks such as creating a static map with pushpins, geocoding an address, retrieving imagery metadata, or creating a route. ms.custom: ms.date: 11/05/2021 ms.reviewer: